g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • youtube-dl does require ffmpeg to be installed as an environment variable (like in the PATH variable) as far as I know; however you can run this script in the same folder as youtube-dl.exe without having to set the youtube-dl.exe folder to the PATH envoronment variable.<br/>~~and you might have to use the ForceMP4 mode if you dont setup ffmpeg in the PATH~~<br/>

+Tip us with Bitcoin if you wanna!
+We'd appreciate it a ton: 17YcpEtKybVHAoTgirJy94p1Hygtbvh21p